Recognizing Abnormal Stress and Anxiety in Dogs

 Phobia - When Your Dog Always “Loses It” in Certain Situations or When It Sees a Certain Object

 The phobia can present itself when the dog is confronted by, or merely anticipates, the specific trigger.
-Some triggers can make sense, like loud noises or the car.
+Some triggers can make sense, like loud noises or the car or a big barking giant at the dog park.
 However, some might not make any sense, like people wearing hats or glasses or inanimate objects like a lamp.

-Dogs commonly develop phobias to loud noises like thunderstorms or fireworks, and even loud machines like vacuums or hair dryers.
+Dogs commonly develop phobias to loud noises like thunderstorms or fireworks, and even loud machines like a vacuum cleaner or hair dryers.
 Your dog can also develop specific phobias to:

 If your dog is exposed to the trigger, they have a phobia to again and again without intervention from you in the form of reassurance, behavior modification, counter-conditioning, or desensitization, they may become constantly anxious.